- Fees: ₹ 110,000

-CLAT – The Common Law Admission Test is a national level entrance exam usually written for admissions into National Law Universities.
-Their rankings are also considered by several other colleges.
+CLAT: The Common Law Admission Test (CLAT) is a national-level entrance exam conducted for admission to law courses in National Law Universities (NLUs).
+The students' rankings in the exam are also considered by several other law colleges.

-ILI CAT – This is the Indian Law Institute Common Admission Test, written for admission into their one-year PG Course.
-This is also a national level exam.
+ILI CAT: This is the Indian Law Institute Common Admission Test (ILICAT) conducted for admission to their one-year PG Course.
+This is also a national-level exam.

 Scope of Constitutional and Administrative Law in India and Abroad

 There is a vast scope for graduates with a background in Constitutional and Administrative Law in India and abroad.
 With a degree in Constitutional and Administrative law, one can join courts as Judicial Officer, Research Associate, or Clerk.
 Graduates can pursue careers in government departments and public sector organisations at the central, state, and local levels.
 When it comes to understanding complex legal issues related to public administration, their expertise is invaluable.
 They also have an edge over others when it comes to competitive exams in judicial services across the country.
 So, as the legal and governance landscape continues to grow and evolve, students will explore huge scope of Constitutional and Administrative Law.